 Portland Downtown, a 501c4 nonprofit organization, is in the business of maintaining a clean and safe downtown while building and promoting a vibrant business, residential, and tourism destination.

-As a Business Improvement District (BID), we manage a number of programs, events and services that bring vitality to the heart of the city.
+As a Downtown Improvement District (DID), we manage a number of programs, events and services that bring vitality to the heart of the city.
 We’re the folks behind big community events like the Old Port Festival and Merry Madness — and we’re also responsible for keeping downtown clean + safe.

 To make the downtown experience the best it can be, we have an active and engaged Board of Directors, dedicated committees and amazing volunteers.
 We also partner with other local organizations and community leaders who share our vision for a dynamic, beautiful and thriving downtown.

 Portland Downtown supports economic vitality while improving the quality of life for residents, employees and visitors.
 Our 5-Year Strategic Plan includes four focus areas:

 - Vitality — We actively promote and drive business to the downtown region through powerful print & online communications and major community events like the Old Port Festival and Merry Madness.